harrymohney/seiGameProject/README.md

 We will need to add elements in **index.html** for the following from top to bottom:

 - The heading
+- A question container
-- Three buttons
+- Four buttons
-- The player labels
-- The win values
+- A next button

 We will also include:

 - A start button
-- A gameover message
 - A restart button
+- A score tracker

 If an element's content is going to come from the `render()` function, you may want to temporarily include mocked content in the HTML to help with layout and styling.
 However, once the content is being provided by the `render()` function, you should remove the mocked content from **index.html**.